Travel Registration FAQs

 All registered Harvard students and Harvard faculty and staff on the Harvard University payroll are encouraged to register their personal international travel.

-During an emergency abroad, International SOS and our staff rely on the information in MyTrips to inform us of any travelers in the region.
+During an emergency abroad, International SOS and our staff rely on the information in MyTrips and the Assistance App to inform us of any travelers in the region.
 Although personal trips are not eligible for the University's International SOS membership (unless it's within seven days before or after an eligible trip), we'll make our best effort to locate and, if possible, assist all Harvard travelers.
 Personal travelers, however, will likely incur the costs if services are rendered (e.g. emergency evacuation).

 If you’re traveling abroad on vacation or another type of personal trip, we strongly encourage you to purchase your own evacuation insurance coverage.
 As a Harvard affiliate, International SOS membership discounts are available to you, your family, and dependents.